-(In Part 1, Leasi shared her account of life in Brazil during the hyperinflation that raged there between 1980 and 1994.
-For Part 2, I have a Q&A with Leasi that sheds a little more light on what she endured during that time.)
+(In Part 1, Leasi shared her account of life in Brazil during the hyperinflation that raged there between 1984 and 1994.
+Part 2, is a Q&A with Leasi that sheds a little more light on what she endured during that time.)

 Len: One of the cruelest attributes of hyperinflation is that it punishes savers and otherwise financially responsible people; at the same time, it rewards debtors — especially those with big debts.
 Were you lucky enough to have any large loans — like a home mortgage — that you were able to payoff early with nearly-worthless hyperinflated currency?